- Faculty & Staff

 These topics are part of FASS's 25 undergraduate departments and programs.
 Take a look at all that you can choose to learn at FASS on our departments and programs page.
 An exciting point is that you can not only major or minor in these areas, you can combine them to suit your preferences now and shape them as you grow in your studies.

 Need help deciding?

 Explore what FASS has to offer!
-The FASS Sampler brings you online information sessions, program-specific events, and pre-recorded mock lectures so you can get a taste of the variety of topics we teach.
+The FASS E-Library is a collection of pre-recorded mock lectures so you can get a taste of the variety of topics we teach.

 We made a series of videos that explain the many areas of study that you can pursue at FASS.

 Indigenous Studies.
 Psychology.
 Economics.
 Criminology.
 Linguistics.
 Gender, Sexuality, and Women's Studies.
 These are just a few of the great videos that you should check out!